Writerfrighter/TBA-StatboticsAPI/README.md

-# Scouting-Programs
+# TBA-Stabotics API
- This is a program created by FRC Team 492 for Scouting Special Thanks to Ember for 8248 for the initial formula!
+ This is a application created by a member of FRC Team 492 to assist with scouting and data aggregation.
+It currently features data validation, team data, and a ranking system created by Ember from 8248.
+ This most exists on a website which is run through flask.
+More features will be added